- To be a visible campus presence that models collaboration, inclusion, and community;

 - To develop education and programs that enhance cultural competencies, cross-cultural perspectives, and an understanding of issues related to social justice.

-The Centers for Diversity and Inclusion are comprised of the Center for Women and Gender, the Stonewall Center for LGBTQ+ students, and the Rise Up Center for students of color, and the Pa'lante Center for latinx students.
+The Centers for Diversity and Inclusion are comprised of the Center for Women and Gender, the Stonewall Center for LGBTQ+ students, the Rise Up Center for students of color, and the Pa'lante Center for latinx students.
 The centers are located on the lower level of Frost Hall.

 Diversity & Inclusion